How to supply

-Yes.
-Suppliers can apply for additional categories at any time throughout the life of the ICT Services Scheme by logging into eTendering, selecting Scheme Applications and under Successful, selecting Resubmit.
-Requests for changes to categories are subject to the same acceptance requirements, as outlined in clause 17 of the ICT Services Scheme Rules DOCX, 82.42 KB.
+Requests for changes to categories are subject to the same acceptance requirements, as outlined in clause 6 of the ICT Services Scheme Rules DOCX, 82.42 KB.
 Please follow the instructions on modifying existing scheme application guide.

 How long will it take for my application to be processed?